Fourier coefficients of noninterdependent collective motions in heavy-ion collisions: Abstract

 \section{Abstract}

-We present a novel scenario in heavy-ion collisions where different modes of collective motions evolve asynchronously in the created nuclear medium.
-Such physics mechanisms could each dominate at a distinct evolution stage, or coexist simultaneously without coordinating with each other.
-If we employ a separate single-harmonic Fourier expansion to describe how each asynchronous collective motion affects particle emission, the particle azimuthal distribution should be the product of all these expansions.
-Consequently, cross terms between collectivity modes appear, and their contributions to experimental observables could be significant.
-In particular, we argue that the chiral magnetic effect (CME) and elliptic flow can develop asynchronously, with their convolution affecting the observable that is sensitive to the shear-induced CME.
+We present a scenario in heavy-ion collisions where different modes of collective motions are noninterdependent, driven by factorized actions in the created nuclear medium.
+Such physics mechanisms could each dominate at a distinct evolution stage, or coexist simultaneously.
+If the probability of particle emission is modulated by each nondependent collective motion with a single-harmonic Fourier expansion, the particle azimuthal distribution should be the product of all these expansions.
+Consequently, nonleading cross terms between collectivity modes appear, and their contributions to experimental observables could be significant.
+In particular, we argue that the chiral magnetic effect (CME) and elliptic flow can develop separately, with their convolution affecting the observable that is sensitive to the shear-induced CME.
 We will use the event-by-event anomalous-viscous fluid dynamics model to illustrate the effects of this scenario.
-Besides giving new insights into searches for the CME, we also propose a feasible experimental test based on conventional flow harmonics.
+Besides giving insights into searches for the CME, we also propose feasible experimental tests based on conventional flow harmonics, and demonstrate the emergence of nonleading cross terms with a multiphase transport model.